4 Keys to Capturing Lovely Underwater Photos in Shades of Aquamarine

 The way you light your shots underwater can change its colour tones.
 Here’s how one photographer made use of light to capture a lovely underwater shot where everything including the fish is tinged in lovely shades of aquamarine—no filter needed.
 (Report by: Yasuaki Kagii)

 EOS 5D Mark III/ EF35mm f/1.4L USM/ FL: 35mm/ Manual exposure (f/2.5, 1/200 sec)/ ISO 100/ WB: Auto/ Picture Style: Landscape

-[Good example] At the shooting location, I selected a shallow sandy area where the water appeared pale blue due to the sunlight, and used the flash at low intensity.
+I was awed by the school of blue-green fish swimming freely in the water, and wanted to accurately capture the feel of the scene.
+I took care to preserve the sense of movement in the shot.
+To get the colours, I selected a shallow sandy area where the water appeared pale blue due to the sunlight, and used the flash at low intensity.